pizzareapers/MyFedCode/README.md

 ## Acknowledgments

-Part of our code is borrowed from the repository [FedDG-GA](https://github.com/MediaBrain-SJTU/FedDG-GA).
+Part of our code is borrowed from the repositories [FedDG-GA](https://github.com/MediaBrain-SJTU/FedDG-GA) and [PLAN](https://github.com/GongShuai8210/PLAN).
 We thank them for sharing the code.